 Bridge21 is an education programme based in Trinity College Dublin.
 They offer a new model of learning, that can be adapted for use in Irish secondary schools.

 Designed to support an innovative 21st Century learning environment within schools, they have developed a learning model for second level education that is:

 Career Mathways collaborates with well-known, high-profile Irish personalities and professionals by inviting them to become STEM Ambassadors, to make STEM, and mathematics in particular, more visible and fascinating to students as mathematics underpins all STEM subjects.

 The CoderDojo movement believes that an understanding of programming languages is increasingly important in the modern world, that it’s both better and easier to learn these skills early, and that nobody should be denied the opportunity to do so.
 CoderDojo built a global network of free, volunteer-led, community-based programming clubs for young people.
 Anyone aged seven to seventeen can visit a Dojo where they can learn to code, build a website, create an app or a game, and explore technology in an informal, creative, and social environment.

-Through immersive teaching and learning experiences, DreamSpace at Microsoft Ireland will inspire students and teachers to see how technology can enhance education in exciting new ways, helping them to realise the full potential of what they can achieve.
+Through immersive teaching and learning experiences, DreamSpace at Microsoft Ireland offers free wokshops designed to inspire students and teachers to see how technology can enhance education in exciting new ways, helping them to realise the full potential of what they can achieve.

 The Engineers Ireland STEPS programme, funded by the SFI Discover Programme is a not-for-profit strategic outreach programme that promotes interest and awareness in engineering as a future career to school students through a portfolio of projects.